subinamathew/springboot-helloworld/README.md

 # Springboot Hello World

-This is used to build hello  world with Gitpod.

-TODO: add gitpod
+This is a mult repo application that can be run on Gitpod.
+This relies also on another repo running angular frontend